Using Germ DM

 To start talking to someone, share one of your cards with them.

 Tap the QR code icon on your card and show it to someone in person or through a video call.
-Or click “Send a link.”
-Enter the name of the person you’re sending the card to, so that you know your link doesn’t go to someone unintended.
-Then click “Share card” and send it through any method you choose, like an e-mail or a DM.
+Or click “Share.”
+Enter the name of the person you’re sending the card to, so that you know your link doesn’t go to someone unintended, and select number of uses.
+Then select "Copy," or “Share card” to pull up the iOS share sheet and send it through any method you choose, like an e-mail or a DM.

 Accept a Card